ATLANTIC CITY, New Jersey — Internet gambling is slowly growing — but not expanding — after 2 1/2 years of online betting in the United States.

 The industry still faces some nagging issues, as well as looming threats — including an effort in Congress to ban Internet gambling nationwide.
 The Restoration of America's Wire Act has been introduced in both chambers this year, backed by billionaire casino mogul Sheldon Adelson, and could come up for a hearing next month.

 New Jersey began offering Internet gambling on Nov.
 25, 2013, and took in $122 million in its first full year.
 Over the first 10 months of this year, the Atlantic City casinos have already equaled that total, with their Internet gambling revenue up 17.6 percent from the same period last year.

 Delaware won $1.4 million in fiscal year 2014; $1.8 million in 2015, and $500,000 so far this fiscal year, which runs from July through June.

 Nevada stopped reporting Internet gambling revenue as a separate item at the end of 2014.
 Online poker, the only brand of online gambling Nevada offers, is just a drop in the bucket of the state's $11 billion gambling market.

 Online poker is the most popular form of Internet gambling, although the small number of states offering it has kept prize pools low.
 New Jersey has sought to partner with other states that might legalize it to offer larger, joint prize pools.

-In March, Morgan Stanley cut its estimate of the potential U.S. Internet gambling market by nearly half.
-The firm now estimates the nationwide online betting market at $2.7 billion by 2020, down from an initial estimate of $5 billion.
+PokerStars, the world's largest Internet poker site, will begin operating in New Jersey in the first half of 2016, and many industry executives expect it to grow the market, though how much remains to be seen.
+In March, Morgan Stanley cut its estimate of the potential U.S. Internet gambling market by nearly half, pegging it at $2.7 billion by 2020, down from an initial estimate of $5 billion.